High-Paying Trade Jobs Sit Empty, While High School Grads Line Up For University

 People with career and technical educations are also more likely to be employed than their counterparts with academic credentials, the U.S. Department of Education reports, and significantly more likely to be working in their fields of study.

 Young people don't seem to be getting that message.
-The proportion of high school students who earned three or more credits in occupational education — typically an indication that they're interested in careers in the skilled trades — has fallen from one in four in 1990 to one in five now, according to the U.S. Department of Education.
+The proportion of high school students who earned three or more credits in occupational education — typically an indication that they're interested in careers in the skilled trades — has fallen from 1 in 4 in 1990 to 1 in 5 now, according to the U.S. Department of Education.

 Washington is not the only state devoting attention to this.
 California is spending $200 million to improve the delivery of career and technical education.
-Iowa community colleges and businesses are collaborating to increase the number of "work-related learning opportunities," including apprenticeships, job-shadowing and internships.
+Iowa community colleges and businesses are collaborating to increase the number of "work-related learning opportunities," including apprenticeships, job shadowing and internships.
 Tennessee has made its technical colleges free.

-So severe are looming shortages of workers in the skilled trades in Michigan, Gov. Rick Snyder in February announced a $100 million proposal he likens to the Marshall Plan that rebuilt Europe after World War II.
+So severe are looming shortages of workers in the skilled trades in Michigan that Gov. Rick Snyder in February announced a $100 million proposal he likens to the Marshall Plan that rebuilt Europe after World War II.

-At the federal level, there's bipartisan support for making Pell grants available for short-term job-training courses and not just university tuition.
+At the federal level, there is bipartisan support for making Pell grants available for short-term job-training courses and not just university tuition.
 The Trump administration supports the idea.

 For all the promises to improve vocational education, however, a principal federal source of money for it, called Tech-Prep, hasn't been funded since 2011.
 A quarter of states last year reduced their own funding for postsecondary career and technical education, according to the National Association of State Directors of Career Technical Education.